 When hiring the guide pack you will be asked to provide some kind of I.D. to act as a deposit.
 It may be worth ensuring that you have a bankcard so that you don't have to hand over your passport.

-Barcelona FC Museum and Stadium Tour with Audio Guide Price:
+Barcelona FC Museum and Stadium Tour Price

 Languages: Catalan, Spanish, English, French, Italian, German and Dutch.

 Review of Museum

 - The Historic Museum section of FC Barcelona Museum.